-The APPI contains notable exemptions as follows:
+The Amended APPI contains notable exemptions as follows:

-- In respect of fundamental constitutional rights, media outlets and journalists, universities and other academic institutions, religious groups and political parties are exempt from the APPI to the extent of the processing of personal data for purposes of journalism, academic research and religious and political activities, respectively. - Private businesses that have owned PII of less than 5,000 individuals in their electronic or manual database at any time in the past six

-- months are also exempt (small business exception).
-This exception, however, will be abolished under the Amendment. - Use of PII for personal purposes is outside the scope of the APPI.
-Use of PII by not-for-profit organisations or sole proprietorships is within the scope of the APPI.
+- In respect of fundamental constitutional rights, media outlets and journalists, universities and other academic institutions, religious groups and political parties are exempt from the Amended APPI to the extent of the processing of personal data for purposes of journalism, academic research and religious and political activities, respectively. - Use of PII for personal purposes is outside the scope of the Amended APPI.
+Use of PII by not-for-profit organisations or sole proprietorships is within the scope of the Amended APPI.

-5 Communications, marketing and surveillance laws Does the data protection law cover interception of communications, electronic marketing or monitoring and surveillance of individuals?
+Communications, marketing and surveillance laws Does the data protection law cover interception of communications, electronic marketing or monitoring and surveillance of individuals?
 If not, list other relevant laws in this regard.